Joshua-omolewa/take_home_assement/README.md

 <h3 style="text-align: center;" markdown="1"> Challenges faced in this project</h3>

-* **SLOW EXTRACTION**: Initial version of my python script was slow for extraction of book data from raw data initally extraced from the API.
+* **SLOW EXTRACTION**: Initial version of my python script was slow for extraction of book data from raw data initially extracted from the API.
 I had to implement concurrency (using Threadpool executor) to speed up the extraction process utilizing multiple threads .
 I followed this article **[here](https://medium.com/@superfastpython/python-threadpoolexecutor-7-day-crash-course-78d4846d5acc )**
 *
 * **SCHEMA CHANGE ISSUE** Schema change for data extracted was an issue  and I needed to handle change dynamically because  I noticed that when I extracted a small subset of data, the schema was different as compared to the shcema gotten from the API when I extracted all the data at once, hence I had to handle the schema change dynamically.
 This is expected as the Request changes API documentation states that the API has been updated so many times, hence no concern